This document outlines development guidance for contributions to the Managed Services Platform (MSP).

-To get started, please familiarise yourself with the MSP offering by reading Sourcegraph Managed Services Platform (MSP), and read MSP technical details for a high-level overview of MSP components.
+To get started, please familiarise yourself with the MSP offering by reading Managed Services Platform (MSP), and read MSP technical details for a high-level overview of MSP components.

 Testing environments